hchasestevens/bellybutton/README.md

 accessible, greatly lowering the cost of adoption.

 Give `bellybutton` a try if:
-* You find yourself often making the same PR comments
+* You find yourself making the same PR comments over and over again
 * You need a means of gradually deprecating legacy functionality
 * You're looking to build a self-enforcing style guide
 * Your project needs to onboard new or junior developers more quickly and effectively